neropatti/ammo-percentage-indicator/README.md

 # Ammo percentage indicator

-Ammo percentage indicator displays the currently equipped weapon's ammo as a percentage on the screen.
 This is useful for making sure you are efficiently using your ammo, ideally reaching that 50% mark on everything before taking a resupply cassette.

 [Live mod](https://mod.io/g/drg/m/ammo-percentage-indicator)

 ## Settings

-You can use either [toucan](https://mod.io/g/drg/m/toucan) or [modhub](https://mod.io/g/drg/m/mod-hub) to edit your settings
+You can use either [toucan](https://mod.io/g/drg/m/toucan) or [modhub](https://mod.io/g/drg/m/mod-hub) to edit your settings, which are:

+- % color indication
+  - none
+  - static
+  - blinking
+  - gradient
+- Grenade /
+- Grenade / color indication

 ---------------------------------